In The Moment Planning and Child Initiated Play for the EYFSJune 7, 2018 7:52 am

 What is In The Moment Planning and Child-Initiated Play for the EYFS?

 You may have heard the term ‘in the moment planning’.
-Although a relatively simple idea, some find ‘in the moment planning’ challenging in practise.
+Although a relatively simple idea, some find ‘in the moment planning’ challenging in practice.
 This is probably because there isn’t any forward ‘planning’ or focus activities involved.
-So, to make it clearer we have created a simple guide to ‘in the moment planning for eyfs’…
+So, to make it clearer we have created a simple guide to ‘in the moment planning for EYFS’…

 The idea is to capture the interest of a child or children in the present moment.